root-project/root/README/ReleaseNotes/v630/index.md

  Wouter Verkerke, NIKHEF/Atlas,

 ## Deprecation and Removal
+- `ROOT::RDF::RResultHandle::GetResultPtr` has been deprecated.
+Please use `RResultPtr` directly instead and only cast to `RResultHandle` in order to call `ROOT::RDF::RunGraphs`.
 - The RDataFrame factory functions `MakeCsvDataFrame`, `MakeArrowDataFrame`, `MakeNTupleDataFrame` and `MakeSqliteDataFrame` that were deprecated in v6.28 have been removed.
 Use `FromCSV`, `FromArrow`, `FromRNTuple` or `FromSqlite` instead.
 - The TStorage reallocation routine without a size (`TStorage::ReAlloc(void *ovp, size_t size`) and heap related routines (`TStorage::AddToHeap`, `TStorage::IsOnHeap`, `TStorage::GetHeapBegin`, `TStorage::GetHeapEnd`) that were deprecated in v6.02/00 have been removed.
 - The deprecated `Format(const char* option, int sigDigits)` option for `RooAbsPdf::paramOn()` was removed.
 Please use the `Format(const char* option, ...)` overload that takes command arguments.